rive-app/rive-wasm/CONTRIBUTING.md

     - How can I control the speed of animations?
     - How can I control hit detection of certain nodes?
     - How can I get coordinates of certain nodes or bones at any given point in the animation cycle?
-  - The WASM compiled from the underlying cpp layer can be used with any concrete renderer - in case users want to hook it up themselves
+  - The WASM compiled from the underlying runtime layer can be used with any concrete renderer - in case users want to hook it up themselves

 ### Installation

 1. Clone the project down
 2. `cd` into the `js` folder from the top level of the project, and run `npm i` to install all dependencies
-3. Pull down the underlying `rive-cpp` submodule, which should be pointing to a specific commit.
+3. Pull down the underlying `rive-runtime` submodule, which should be pointing to a specific commit.

 ```sh
 # First time through if you just pulled down the project